-Our San Diego site, opening in summer 2021, will be Avodah’s first location on the West Coast.
-We’re thrilled to head to California and make real change on issues including immigration, refugee and asylum seeker assistance, homelessness, criminal justice reform, and many more.
+In August 2021, Avodah launched our sixth program city in San Diego.
+Avodah San Diego is our first site on the West Coast and we’re thrilled to be building partnerships and making real change on issues including immigration, refugee and asylum seeker assistance, homelessness, criminal justice reform, and much more.

 Avodah San Diego is a collaboration between Avodah and Jewish Family Service of San Diego (JFS), one of San Diego’s oldest and most impactful human service agencies.
 We’re grateful to be in partnership with JFS, which provides a range of services: from hunger and homelessness, to family violence, to immigration.
 In fact, JFS is a core partner of the Rapid Response Network, a dynamic collaboration between human rights and service organizations and attorneys and advocates, dedicated to aiding immigrants and their families in the San Diego border region, the largest land border crossing in the world.